richawo/ai-notes/README.md

 Some highlights of the repository:

 - `/developer` - Useful tools and resources specifically for AI Engineers
-- `/notes` - My evolving notes on the basics of generative AI, key models like GPT-4 and Stable Diffusion, applications, limitations, etc.
 - `/products` - A curated set of best-in-class products, services and applications that leverage generative AI models.
 - `/resources` - Curated papers, blogs, tools, and tutorials on generative AI.
 - `/examples` - Mini-projects as Jupyter notebooks to showcase uses of models like GPT-4, Stable Diffusion, etc.